-UK interest rates have been low and even near zero for a while now, so it’s worth double-checking what rate you are getting on your savings.
-Does it cover inflation?
+UK interest rates have been low and even near zero for a while now.
+And despite the recent uptick in interest rates around the world it's all still far below the rate of inflation, so it's worth double-checking what rate you are getting on your savings.

 Disclaimer: This table is just for illustrative purposes only and does not use real inflation rates.